Let's Go Karaoke!: Synopsis

-Satomi Oka, the third-year head of a high school choir, is in preparations for his final performance before graduating.
+Satomi Oka, the third-year head of a junior high school choir, is in preparations for his final performance before graduating.
 After seeing him perform, yakuza lieutenant Kyouji Narita asks Satomi to coach him in singing in advance of an annual karaoke competition held by his boss.

+Characters

 Development and release

 Series creator Yama Wayama originally approached the manga magazine Morning to write a manga series about the yakuza, though the editors of the magazine declined her pitch.
 Having previously authored doujinshi (self-published manga), Wayama elected to instead publish the story in this format.
-She originally conceived of the story as one where a yakuza becomes a school teacher, but decided to instead make a story about a "bromance" between two characters with a significant age difference, ultimately settlling on the final concept of the story.
+She originally conceived of the story as one where a yakuza becomes a school teacher, but decided to instead make a story about a "bromance" between two characters with a significant age difference, ultimately settling on the final concept of the story.